Prakhar-sahu/AlgoViz/README.md

 ## 🌟 Acknowledgments

 Developed with passion and dedication.
-Enjoy exploring and learning with AlgoViz!
+Enjoy exploring and learning with **AlgoViz**!

 ---